Australia beats Germany 89-76 to sweep basketball pool

 The Australians went 3-0 to win Group B, a balanced pool where they, Italy and Germany all played competitive games against each other.

-Italy finished second at 2-1.
-Germany will hope to be one of the two third-place teams that will reach the quarters along with the top two teams in each of the three pools.
+Italy finished second at 2-1 and Germany will be one of the two third-place teams that will reach the quarters along with the top two teams in each of the three pools.

 Andreas Obst scored 17 points for Germany.
 Niells Giffey and Johannes Thiemann each had 11 points.